Protected areas of Wales: National Landscapes

-Five Areas of Outstanding Natural Beauty (AONB) have been designated in Wales, one of which, the Wye Valley AONB, straddles the Anglo-Welsh border.
+Five Areas of Outstanding Natural Beauty (AONB), branded as "National Landscapes", have been designated in Wales, one of which, the Wye Valley AONB, straddles the Anglo-Welsh border.

 The Gower (Penrhyn Gŵyr) is a peninsula on the south west coast of Wales, on the north side of the Bristol Channel in the southwest of the historic county of Glamorgan.
 Referred to colloquially as 'the Gower', this was the first area in the United Kingdom to be designated as an AONB, in 1956, and covers 188 km2.

 Llŷn (Penrhyn Llŷn or Pen Llŷn) is a peninsula which extends 30 mi into the Irish Sea from north west Wales, south west of the Isle of Anglesey.
 Much of the coastline and the ex-volcanic hills are part of the Llŷn AONB, confirming the peninsula as one of the most scientifically important in both Wales and Britain.
 The AONB was created in 1956, and covers 155 km2.

 Anglesey (Ynys Môn) was designated an AONB in 1966, in order to protect the aesthetic appeal and variety of the island's coastal landscape and habitats from inappropriate development.
 The AONB covers most of Anglesey's 125 mi coastline, as well as inland areas, such as Holyhead Mountain and Mynydd Bodafon.
 The AONB covers around 221 km2, about a third of the county, making it Wales' largest AONB.

-The Wye Valley AONB (AHNE Dyffryn Gwy), designated in 1971, is an internationally important protected landscape straddling the border between England and Wales.
+The Wye Valley National Landscape (Tirwedd Cenedlaethol Dyffryn Gwy), designated in 1971, is an internationally important protected landscape straddling the border between England and Wales.
 It is one of the most dramatic and scenic landscape areas in southern Britain.
 The River Wye (Afon Gwy) is the fifth-longest river in the United Kingdom.
 The upper part of the river passes through the settlements of Rhayader, Builth Wells and Hay-on-Wye, but the area designated as an AONB surrounds only the 58-mile stretch lower down the river, from just south of the city of Hereford to Chepstow.

 The Clwydian Range and Dee Valley (Bryniau Clwyd a Dyffryn Dyfrdwy) is a series of hills and mountains in north east Wales that runs from Llandegla in the south to Prestatyn in the north, with the highest point of the Clwydian Range being the popular Moel Famau.
 It was designated as an AONB in 1985.

 The Clwydian Range AONB was extended in 2011 to include the hills around Llangollen, including the Eglwyseg escarpment and Llantysilio Mountain, and is 389 km2 in extent.